 Policy on the Holy Eucharist /Moral Theology

 Unlike the majority of churches in autocephalous Catholicism, we do not practice "open communion" because the Orthodox Church never engaged in such practice; this means that non-Christians are not admitted to the Eucharistic Meal.
 This because since they have not underwent the Holy Sacrament of Baptism (the gate of entrance/initiation in the Christian Church-and therefore are not members of the Christ's Church), they cannot receive the Holy Eucharist.
 Only baptized Orthodox Christians can partake of the Holy Eucharist.

 Nevertheless, we offer the Holy Communion (after proper penitence), to all those who are Baptized Christians (using the Trinitarian Formula), and have no mortal sin upon their souls.

 To clarify: in our opinion, someone which, for instance, is an abortion lobbyist (even and especially if Catholic or Orthodox!), does not qualify to receive the Body and Blood of the Lord, as such a person is in open enmity (because of his/her anti-human actions), towards the Catholic Orthodox Church.
-Such is, for instance, the matter with various politicians which on one hand proclaim to be Catholic, yet on the other hand act antagonistically to the teachings of the Church on life and its sanctity.
+Such is, for instance, the matter with various politicians which on one hand proclaim to be Christian Catholic, yet on the other hand act antagonistically to the teachings of the Church on life and its sanctity.

 Concerning the Sacraments of the Holy Matrimony and Holy Orders, we are required by their very nature to exhibit thorough diligence in examining the circumstances of the request, and the priest must be assured that the circumstances will allow for the sacrament to be celebrated.

 In addition to examination of faith, the priest must conduct such legal inquiries as to ensure the Sacrament of Matrimony is both liturgically and legally valid.
 Marriages require various legal certifications.

 Above all, it is in our common Love, Calling and Foundation in Christ alone and His Truth, that unites us into a single body rather than in ordinances and excessive regulations which too often strains the freedom given us by Christ.

 12. Being made free in Christ, we can say with Saint Paul the Apostle that nothing is forbidden us, however not all things are expedient, collectively or individually.
 We are each called by the Holy Spirit in different things, and from different places in our lives.